kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

 +  don't just talk to other tech or gaming people
     +  non-technical people are the LARGEST growth vector for any community
     +  If you're missing a certain skill set, you're more likely to find it OUTSIDE your current circles
--  Anna Ravenscroft, [Diversity as a Dependency](https://www.youtube.com/watch?v=PLYI46Ou-wI) at about 50 minutes, suggests you "bring someone who is NOT like you" to the next conference.
+-  Anna Ravenscroft, EuroPython 2011, [Diversity as a Dependency](https://www.youtube.com/watch?v=PLYI46Ou-wI) at about 50 minutes, suggests you "bring someone who is NOT like you" to the next conference.

 ---